ivanzakharov/docs/development-guidelines/overview.md

 ## Reintenting the wheel / Red line crossing

 Sometimes Developers implement solutions that should be reworked from scratch after development is finished.
-To prevent this, following solutions should signal to do additional checking from Technical Architect.
+To prevent this, following solutions should signal to Technical Architect to do additional task review.

 - Using _container_-type fields in tables.